till-f/NetMessage/README.md

 ## Extension
-If you want to use a custom protocol, but still want to take advantage of the event based notifications for messages, requests and responses, you will only need the *NetMessage.Base* NuGet package.
+If you want to use a custom protocol, but still want to take advantage of the event based notifications for messages, requests and responses, you will only need the [NetMessage.Base](https://www.nuget.org/packages/NetMessage.Base "NetMessage.Base on NuGet.org")
+NuGet package.
 The basic working principle described above is still valid, but the higher layer for transparent (de)serialization of C# objects will not be available.

 Using a custom protocol is as simple as implementing the `IProtocol` interface ([IProtocol.cs](NetMessage.Base/IProtocol.cs)) and adding the corresponding concrete classes for the server, client and session.
 See the *SimpleString* Example in the [Examples](https://github.com/till-f/NetMessage/tree/main/Examples) folder for details.

-If you just want to change the way how C# objects are (de)serialized, e.g. if you want to use Json instead of XML, all you have to do is implementing the `IPayloadSerializer` interface ([IPayloadSerializer.cs](NetMessage/IPayloadSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
-Take a look at the existing implementation for XML in [XmlPayloadSerializer.cs](NetMessage/XmlPayloadSerializer.cs) if you need an example.
+If you just want to change the way how C# objects are (de)serialized, e.g. if you want to use Json instead of XML, all you have to do is implementing the `IDataSerializer` interface ([IDataSerializer.cs](NetMessage/IDataSerializer.cs)) and pass the corresponding instance to the `NetMessageServer` and `NetMessageClient` constructor respectively.
+Take a look at the existing implementation for XML in [XmlDataSerializer.cs](NetMessage/XmlDataSerializer.cs) if you need an example.

 ## Tests
 There is small but strong collection of integration tests, see [here](https://github.com/till-f/NetMessage/tree/main/Tests).